microsoft/azure-devops-extension-cascading-picklist/marketplace/details.md

 #### Known issues

 - Work item forms with many extensions installed can delay the loading of the cascading picklist extension.
 Therefore the child/parent relationship may not be visible for several seconds.
 If that happens, we recommend that you remove any non-essential extensions from the form.

+# Support

+## How to file issues and get help

+This project uses [GitHub Issues](https://github.com/microsoft/azure-devops-extension-cascading-picklist/issues) to track bugs and feature requests.
+Please search the existing issues before filing new issues to avoid duplicates.
+For new issues, file your bug or feature request as a new Issue.

+## Microsoft DevLabs
+Microsoft DevLabs is an outlet for experiments from Microsoft, experiments that represent some of the latest ideas around developer tools.
+Solutions in this category are designed for broad usage, and you are encouraged to use and provide feedback on them; however, these extensions are not supported nor are any commitments made as to their longevity.